Coly-Mycin S drops

 Brand Name: Examples include Cortisporin-TC and Coly-Mycin S

-Coly-Mycin S drops is used for:
+Coly-Mycin S drops are used for:

 Treating infections of the ear caused by certain bacteria.
 It may also be used for other conditions as determined by your doctor.